 Admission to all of these programs is based on performance in coursework, recommendation by science and mathematics faculty, and the positive recommendation of the engineering advisor.

-Students interested in the 3-2 engineering program should plan on taking Math 113-114 and Physics 190 in their first year.
+Generally, students interested in the 3-2 engineering program should plan on taking math and physics in their first term.
+The most appropriate course choices should be worked out in consultation with the engineering advisor during registration.

 The minor in education studies is recommended for students who are interested in school administration, public policy and education, school counseling, design and development of curriculum, educational assessment, K-12 private school teaching, graduate studies leading to New York State initial teaching certification, requirements for provisional teaching certification in states outside of New York, and other related fields.
 For more information, contact Susan Mason (315-859-4373, email@example.com).